phonowell/genshin-impact-script/README.md

 When you change the team lineup, you need to re-identify them.

-Currently only the following characters are supported.
+Currently only the following characters are supported:

 - Amber
 - Barbara